google/xls/docs_src/ir_semantics.md

 Gates an arbitrarily-typed value based on a condition.

-The result of the operation is the data operand if the condition is true, otherwise the result is a zero value of the type of the data operand.
+The result of the operation is the data operand if the condition is false, otherwise the result is a zero value of the type of the data operand (i.e., the value is gated off).
 This operation can reduce switching and may be used in power optimizations.
 This is intended for use in operand gating for power reduction, and the compiler may ultimately use it to perform register-level load-enable gating.

 The operation is considered side-effecting to prevent removal of the operation when the gated result (condition is false) is not observable.
 In this case the